 The Wives of Stepford, Connecticut Were Being Replaced by Android Robots

-This satirical, cautionary feminist sci-fi thriller opened with new Stepford, Connecticut suburban wives Joanna Eberhart and Bobbie Markowe (Katharine Ross and Paula Prentiss) noting suspiciously that their seemingly-perfect neighbor housewives only cleaned house, were non-argumentative and always smiling, and bowed to their husband's needs.
+This satirical, cautionary feminist sci-fi thriller by director Bryan Forbes opened with new Stepford, Connecticut suburban wives Joanna Eberhart and Bobbie Markowe (Katharine Ross and Paula Prentiss) noting suspiciously that their seemingly-perfect neighbor housewives only cleaned house, were non-argumentative and always smiling, and bowed to their husband's needs.
 The housewives all appeared to be perfect homemaker robots (who wore flowery dresses, pushed shopping carts in the supermarket while listening to Muzak, and cooked gourmet meals) in order to please their husbands.

 The first shock came when Joanna suspected that her friend Bobbie had been transformed into a 'perfect' housewife when Bobbie began to act robotically in the kitchen while serving coffee.
 Joanna deliberately cut her own finger with a sharp bread knife ("Look, I bleed...when I cut myself, I bleed") Then, to test Bobbie's humanity, she stabbed her in the lower abdominal/genital area, while asking: "Do you bleed?"
 Bobbie calmly and cleanly pulled out the knife and asked twice: "How could you do a thing like that?" as she cleaned the bloodless blade.

 The film ended with all of the flowery-dress-wearing (with large sun-hats), android wives pushing their shopping carts in the local supermarket, including roboticized clone Joanna - as they greeted each other with only a simple hi or hello.

 The Sting (1973)

 During the Successful "Sting" Pulled on Crime Mob Boss Lonnegan (and Lieut.
 Snyder), The Killings of Hooker and Gondorff Were Faked; The Federal Agents Were Part of the Scam